Rathfarnham: Rathfarnham village

 In the castle grounds were several fish ponds which were supplied by a mill race taken from the stream which rises up at Kilmashogue and flows down through Grange Golf Club and Saint Enda's Park.
 This served several mills before entering the fish ponds, whence it ran through the golf links while a smaller branch was conducted under the road to the flour mills which stood at the corner of Butterfield Lane, on the site later occupied by Borgward Hansa Motors Ltd. Described in 1836 as Sweetman's Flour Mills, it frequently changed hands before closing down in 1887.
 It was later operated as a sawmill.
-The dry mill race can still be seen here on the north side of Butterfield Avenue.

-Rathfarnham's Protestant parish church, on the Main Street, was built in 1795 to replace the church in the old graveyard.
-Beside the church is the old schoolhouse that dates from early in the nineteenth century.
+The Protestant parish church, on Rathfarnham's Main Street, was built in 1795 to replace the church in the old graveyard.
+Beside the church is the old schoolhouse that dates from early in the 19th century.
 Immediately adjoining is Church Lane at the corner of which is a bank built on the site of a Royal Irish Constabulary barracks that was burned down by Anti-Treaty IRA forces in September 1922 during the Irish Civil War.
-In the lane is an old blocked-up doorway of an early eighteenth-century type.
+In the lane is an old blocked-up doorway of an early 18-century type.
 Church Lane leads to Woodview cottages, which are built partly on the site of an old paper mill.
 The mill race previously mentioned passed under Butterfield Lane to the paper mill and continued on below Ashfield to turn the wheel of the Ely Cloth Factory.
 It was later turned into the Owen Doher River at Woodview Cottages.
-Until recently, when the new road was made to Templeogue, the old mill race could still be traced through the grounds of Ashfield where its dry bed was still spanned by several stone bridges.
+According to the local historian, Patrick Healy, "when the new road was made to Templeogue the old mill race could still be traced through the grounds of Ashfield where its dry bed was still spanned by several stone bridges".